Convergent Thinking: Definition & Application

 Convergent thinking can take several paths

-While convergent and divergent thinking are both important cognitive processes depending on the goals and objectives of a task, convergent thinking allows leaders and team members to use critical thinking skills to reach decisions when a single answer to a problem is needed to fuel success.
+While convergent and divergent thinking are both important cognitive processes depending on the goals and objectives of a task, convergent thinking allows leaders and team members to utilize critical thinking skills to reach decisions when a single answer to a problem is needed to fuel success.

 There are several key components to convergent thinking, including: